okeeffed/cheat-sheets/COMP3306-AI/3-A*-Algorithm.md

 	- `h(n) <= h*(n)` where `h*(n)` is the true cost to reach a goal from `n`
 	- The estimate to reach the goal is smaller or equal to the true cost to reach the goal
 - Admissible heuristics are `optimistic` - they think that the cost of solving the problem is less than it actually is.
+	- heuristic never overestimates actual cost -> it is admissible